aritrakumar/RBAC-System/README.md

 4. **Database Setup**
    The SQLite database (`rbac_system.db`) is created automatically when the server runs for the first time.

+5. **Deployed Version**
+   You can access the deployed version of this application at: [RBAC System on Render](https://rbac-system-w98q.onrender.com)

 ## Endpoints

 ### User Registration